FAQs About Personal Injury Claims in Florida

 - You were harmed or injured and suffered damages for which you are asking compensation.

 If all of the above is true, then you may have a case and should consider pursuing a personal injury lawsuit.
-Let our law firm help.
-Tampa personal injury lawyer Armando Edmiston can get you the compensation you’re entitled to.

 Although it might sound easy to prove that someone is at fault (or negligent), sometimes the duty of care can become more complicated than you might think.
 Plus, there are laws that apply to specific types of injuries that an experienced personal injury attorney can help you with, such as work injuries, slip and falls, and dog bite cases.